 The American College of Surgeons (ACoS) is a scientific and educational association of surgeons that seeks to improve the quality of care for the surgical patient by setting high standards for surgical education and practice.
 The ACoS conducts various programs through its Commission on Cancer to improve the care of the cancer patient.
 They promote a program that encourages hospitals to develop programs for optimal care of cancer patients and to seek, on a voluntary basis, College approval of these programs.
-Roswell Park Cancer Institute is a participant in the American College of Surgeons Commission on Cancer Approvals Program since 1931.
+Roswell Park Comprehensive Cancer Center is a participant in the American College of Surgeons Commission on Cancer Approvals Program since 1931.
 This is a national program for approval of clinical programs at 1,500 hospitals nationwide.
-Most of the comprehensive cancer centers also participate in this program, like Roswell Park Cancer Institute.
+Most of the Comprehensive Cancer Centers also participate in this program, like Roswell Park Comprehensive Cancer Center.
 One of the key elements of the program is participation in a cancer registry program where information on all cancer patients is maintained in a registry.
-Data that you will see in these outcomes reports largely comes from the registry at Roswell Park Cancer Institute.
+Data that you will see in these outcomes reports largely comes from the registry at Roswell Park Comprehensive Cancer Center.

 As part of the program, The American College of Surgeons Commission on Cancer, in collaboration with The American Cancer Society, provides data on proved cancer programs all across the United States through the FIPS Program (Facilities Information Profile System).
 It allows patients to determine whether a hospital has a cancer program approved program by the Commission on Cancer of The American College of Surgeons, a mark of commitment to ongoing quality evaluation and improvement in cancer care.
 The FIPS Program also allows patients to evaluate what programs are available at different participating hospitals.
-Hospitals in WNY that participate in the Commission on Cancer Approvals Program include: Roswell Park Cancer Institute, Sisters of Charity Hospital, WCA Hospital in Jamestown and Veterans Administration Hospital (see www.facs.org/cancer/fips ).
+Hospitals in WNY that participate in the Commission on Cancer Approvals Program include: Roswell Park Comprehensive Cancer Center, Sisters of Charity Hospital, WCA Hospital in Jamestown and Veterans Administration Hospital.

 The Comprehensive Cancer Center Consortium (C4QI) seeks to improve the quality of care to cancer patients by identifying and promoting best practices that provide optimum clinical outcomes and patient satisfaction.
 This is accomplished by sharing information in a multidisciplinary, multi-center forum and establishing common benchmarks by which cancer centers can compare themselves to each other via a National Cancer Database.
 Roswell Park has been a C4QI member since 1999.